-Proposed Acquisition
+Subsequent Acquisition

 On April 4, 2021, Vibe entered into a definitive agreement to purchase Desert Organic Solutions Collective, located in Palm Springs, California.
 Under the terms of the acquisition, Vibe will purchase the assets, inventory and lease for the 2,838-square-foot licensed, adult-use dispensary for a cash consideration of \$380,000 and assumption of existing and estimated liabilities of \$1.8-million.
-The closing of the transaction is subject to the satisfaction of certain conditions of the licence ownership transfer.
+The transaction closed on May 4, 2021.